adubois/qubes-app-linux-yubikey/README.md

 you are going to use it initially to configure your Yubikey and set its AES symetric key.

-On this new USB AppVM (not its template) install the Qubes Yubikey front-end:
+On this new USB AppVM install the Yubico personalisation package:
   $ sudo yum install ykpers
+This package will install the Yubikey personalisation package to allow you to configure the Yubikey.
+This package will NOT be persisted after a reboot of the USB Ap-VM, which is the desired behaviour as the USB AppVM may become compromised in the future.

+Once personalisation is done, you can destroy the USB VM and create a new one (not mandatory but recommended to mitigate against potential personalisation stalled data).

+you can then install in the USB VM's template the following:
   $ sudo yum install qubes-yubikey-vm

-This package will install:
-- The Yubikey personalisation package to allow you to configure the Yubikey.
-  This package will NOT be persisted after a reboot of the USB Ap-VM, which is the desired behaviour as the USB AppVM may become compromised in the future.
-- The Qubes Yubikey front-end in /rw to ensure persistance after reboot of the USB AppVM.

-On dom0 install the Qubes Yubikey back-end and PAM module:
+And on dom0 install the Qubes Yubikey back-end and PAM modules:
   $ sudo yum install qubes-yubikey-dom0

 Qubes Yubikey personalisation
 -----------------------------

+Please refer to the ykpers module personalization module. it is recommended that the AES key you select is generated from a random source you trust.

 Qubes Yubikey front-end configuration
 -------------------------------------

-The USB port you will use to connect the USB VM is configured to point to an input device.
-In order to easily identify it,
+The USB port you will use to connect the Yubikey is configured to point to an input device.
+In order to easily identify it:
 - Insert the Yubikey in the port you will use in the future to authenticate and
   type:
   $ /usr/local/bin/ykinput.sh

-And follow the instructions displayed on the screen.
+And follow the instructions displayed on the screen to configure the Qubes Yubikey front-end..

 Qubes Yubikey back-end configuration